-Prateek Gajwani is a Research Manager at Wilmer Eye Institute.
+Prateek Gajwani is a Research Manager at the Disability Health Research Center and at the Wilmer Eye Institute.
 Prateek is a certified clinical research professional.
 He completed his MS degree program at Johns Hopkins in 2011 and started working for nuclear medicine and cancer clinical research at Johns Hopkins Medicine.
 From his graduate school education and working in Public Health and Clinical Research for years, he brings expertise in recruitment strategies, study design, clinical trial management, and regulatory compliance at sites.
-Prateek joined the Wilmer Eye Institute of Johns Hopkins in 2014 to run the CDC funded eye screening program for older adults in underserved communities of Baltimore City.
-Working directly for Dr. Bonnielin Swenor, Prateek operationalizes research and programmatic components of her projects, suggests strategies to improve participant care and enrollment, collaborates with stakeholders and research partners, and manages research staff efforts.
+Prateek operationalizes research and programmatic components of the Disability Health Research Center, collaborates with stakeholders and research partners, and manages research staff efforts.

 Dr. Nicholas Reed, AuD, is an Assistant Professor in the Department of Epidemiology at Johns Hopkins Bloomberg School of Public Health with a joint appointment in the Department of Otolaryngology-Head and Neck Surgery at Johns Hopkins School of Medicine.
 He is the director of the Audiology Core at the Cochlear Center for Hearing and Public Health that focuses on integrating measures of hearing into large cohort studies.
 His research has focused on examining the relationship between age-related hearing loss and health care outcomes, utilization, quality, and spending and utilizing implementation science methodology to create sustainable approaches to addressing hearing loss in the health care system.
 Dr. Reed collaborates with Dr. Swenor and other faculty of the Disability Health Research Center on improving the inclusion of disability measures in large cohort studies and clinical trials as well as studying access and accommodations for disability in the health care system and using a multi-discipline approach to create sustainable solutions.
 Lastly, Dr. Reed has a personal interest in improving the understanding of allyship among health care professionals and the responsibilities and limitations that come with playing a supporting role to disabled leaders.